Geography and Planning

 - Regional Studies. (also called "Area Studies," and "Global Studies")

 A certain breadth across these areas is advantageous to provide flexibility and marketability for employment and/or graduate school.
 No more than six hours of 399 and 499 combined may count toward the major.

 Students may earn either a B.A. or B.S. degree.
 The B.A. degree requires third semester proficiency in a foreign language.
-The B.S. degree requirement is comprised of three courses: STA 215, STA 216, and GPY 300.
-If your catalog is prior to Fall 2012 the BS degree is slightly different: STA 215, GPY 300, and either GPY 407, 410, 412, or 470 depending on the area of focus.
+The B.S. degree requirement is comprised of three courses: STA 215, GPY 300 and one of the following: GPY 407, 410, 412, 470, PA 495, or STA 216 depending on the area of focus.
 Students more interested in Planning have often taken PA 495 Community Analysis (formerly PA 439) offered by the Department of Public and Nonprofit Administration.